 Making a difference in the Central Hawkes BayVolunteer with us

-Our inspector deals with approximately 100 welfare calls a year and the centre looks after 300-400 incoming animals annually.
+Our inspector deals with approximately 100 welfare calls a year and the centre looks after around 300 incoming animals annually.

-Much of our local income comes from our opshop which is run entirely by volunteers, including the manager.
-We are also well supported by a handful of local business sponsors and around 100 regular donors in our local community – support that makes all the difference to the animals.
+Much of our local income comes from our op shop which is run entirely by volunteers.
+We are also well supported by a handful of local business sponsors and some regular donors in our local community – support that makes all the difference to the animals.